ak5k/reallm/README.md

 ## REAPER Low latency monitoring plug-in extension

 Cubase/Logic style low latency monitoring mode for REAPER.
 While enabled, restricts PDC latency ('plugin delay') to one block/buffer size by bypassing plugins from input monitored signalchains.
 Re-enables plugins once signalchain is no longer input monitored, or ReaLlm is disabled.
 While ReaLlm is enabled, disabled plugins can be re-enabled manually, and ReaLlm will consider them 'safed' and leave them untouched, unless they're again manually re-disabled.
 Remembers 'safed' plugins per REAPER project.
 Leaves already disabled plugins untouched.
+Track with names containing "Llm" are treated as monitored inputs.

 Use `ReaLlm: Low latency monitoring` REAPER action list toggle to enable/disable low latency monitoring.
 Or map a toolbar, keyboard and/or MIDI shortcut for the action.